turbulencelover/BLinCS/BLinCS_DEVELOPER_GUIDE.md

 .\.venv\Scripts\activate
 ```

-### Method B — Recommended: Use full paths
+### Method B
 ```bash
 ./.venv/bin/python
 ./.venv/bin/mkdocs
 ```

 This avoids activation issues.
+For the rest of this guide, we will use Method A assuming the venv is activated.

 ---